neshacascia/kanflow/README.md

 - Toggle the theme between light/dark modes
 - Allow users to drag and drop tasks to change their status and re-order them in a column

+#### User Management:
+- Users can update their email address and change their password if applicable
+- Users can upload a profile picture
+- Users can delete their account and all associated data, getting redirected back to the homepage

 ## Optimizations
 #### Cookies and Monorepo
 #### UPDATE: As of May 2024, Cyclic has shut down its services.
 I have now migrated my app to Railway for hosting.